ucopacme/start-here/docs/export_import_migration.rst

 **Note: Windows server operating systems support either BYOL or AWS licenses.**

 - If you choose Auto (the default), the AWS license will be used if the VM has a server OS.
-Otherwise, the BYOL license is used.
+Otherwise, the BYOL license is use